khlopko/swift-util-macros/README.md

 - `@PublicInit` – generates a public initializer for the type.
 - `@GranularUpdate` – generates a public initializer for the type allowing to copy values from another instance.
+- `@TestStub` – generates a set of properties (like tracking calls & args, throw custom errors, modify result) for testing stub.